pd-projects/hugo-puredata.info/content/objects/snapshot~.md

 description: "sample a signal (convert it back to a number)"
 bref: "sample a signal (convert it back to a number)"
 draft: false
+categories: ["object"]
-categories: ["object", "General Audio Manipulation"]
+pd-category: "General Audio Manipulation"
 ---

 ### [snapshot~]